 You can sometimes find these on Ebay, sometimes on Amazon.

-Now of course, take that with a grain of salt because my last two vintage lenses I ordered disappeared in the hands of USPS here in Los Angeles.
+Now, of course, take that with a grain of salt because the last two vintage lenses I ordered disappeared from the hands of USPS here in Los Angeles.

 The Lens & Adapters